 Minchin was elected the chief magistrate for North Berwick in 1802 having retired there two years earlier, and he was promoted rear-admiral on 9 November 1805, and vice-admiral on 31 July 1810.
 He died of ‘water on the chest’ at Edinburgh just over four weeks later on 2 September.

 Minchin married Mary Miller, who following his death apparently sought help from the Charity for the relief of Officer’s Widows.
 The couple had no issue.
 At the time of his death his address was given as Holywell House, Soberton, Hampshire.

 According to Admiral of the Fleet Sir Thomas Byam Martin, Minchin was a large, lumbering inelegant man, and although apparently from a good family he rarely exhibited the social graces expected of an officer and a gentleman.
 He was a poor seaman and not regarded worthy of his rank by his contemporaries or his crew, who in turn were inevitably regarded as an undisciplined horde.
 During his time in Nova Scotia he owned and fought playfully with a black bear.
-It has been stated that he was a good sportsman and a member of the All England cricket team, which if the case somewhat contradicts Admiral Martin’s opinion of him.
+It has been stated that despite his physiology he was a good sportsman and a member of the All England cricket team.